duartegroup/autodE/doc/quickstart.rst

     >>> rxn.calculate_reaction_profile()

 A directory should be created where electronic structure calculations have been performed and an image of the reaction profile saved in the current working directory.
-See the below:
+See below:

 .. raw:: html